Conformal Prediction in Hierarchical Classification with Constrained Representation Complexity: Proposed methods

 A dynamic programming implementation, which avoids recursion by solving the smaller subproblems in a bottom-up manner, before tackling the more challenging optimization problems higher up in the hierarchy, is able to solve (\ref{eq:mincovset}) in an efficient manner for small values of $r$.
-The pseudocode of such an implementation is described in Algorithm~S\ref{alg:initsrv} and~S\ref{alg:mincovset}.
+The pseudocode of such an implementation is described in Algorithm~\ref{alg:dpmincovset}.
 For every internal node, $r$ local optimization problems are solved by varying the local representation complexity $r_i$ from one to $r$, and the solutions of these optimization problems are stored.
-By visiting children before their parents get analysed, one can guarantee that all needed quantities are known when the different weak compositions in an internal node need to be investigated.
-The most critical step in the algorithm is line fifteen, i.e. where all compositions of the current representation complexity $r_i$ into $|T|$ elements are considered.
+By visiting children before their parents get analysed, one can guarantee that all needed quantities are known when the different compositions in an internal node need to be investigated.
+The most critical step in Algorithm~\ref{alg:dpmincovset} is line 20, where all compositions of the current representation complexity $r_i$ into $|T|$ elements are considered (with $T$ the set of all children that contain at least one element of $S_k$).
 Strictly speaking, this step has a runtime that is exponential in $r$.
-However, in practical situations, one would only be interested in sets with a representation complexity lower than five, so Algorithm~S\ref{alg:mincovset} in general computes the exact solution to (\ref{eq:mincovset}) in an efficient manner.
+However, in practical situations, one would only be interested in sets with a representation complexity lower than five, so Algorithm~\ref{alg:dpmincovset} in general computes the exact solution to (\ref{eq:mincovset}) in an efficient manner.

-A similar reasoning can be made to prove that the sets returned by (\ref{eq:crsvpr}) are nested. \begin{theorem}[Nestedness of CRSVP-$r$] Consider two threshold $\tau_{1}$ and $\tau_{2}$, with $\tau_{1} \leq \tau_{2}$, then $\sety_{\leq r}(\bx,u,\tau_{1}) \subseteq \sety_{\leq r}(\bx,u,\tau_{2})$. \end{theorem} \begin{proof} Changing the threshold from $\tau_1$ to $\tau_2$ can have three consequences: (1) no additional class label can be added to $\sety_{\leq r}(\bx,u,\tau_{1})$, (2) the next class label from the list with sorted class probabilities is added to $\sety_{\leq r}(\bx,u,\tau_{1})$, or (3) more than one class label from the list with sorted class probabilities is added to $\sety_{\leq r}(\bx,u,\tau_{1})$.
-We only have to further investigate the second situation: the set-valued prediction does not change in the first situation, whereas the third situation can be reduced to the second situation by considering intermediate changes in threshold, so that only a single class is added at the same time.